Commands¶

 $ runway taxi --tag tag1 --tag tag2

-If it is not required, the next test will be executed.
+If the failing test is not required, the next test will be executed.

-If any tests fail, the command with exit with a non-zero exit code.
+If any of the tests fail, the command will exit with a non-zero exit code.

 --debug Supply once to display Runway debug logs.